Written And Compiled By Waukesha Lowe Sammons

 7 APRIL 1917, LOSS OF HIS MOTHER, ELIZA.

+12 JULY 1919, LOSS OF HIS FATHER, LAFAYETTE: 13 JULY 1919, HIS BROTHER, LEON BUCKNER became the head of the family and succeeded in keeping his remaining brothers and sisters together.
 HIS YOUNGEST BROTHER, JAMES FRANKLIN BUCKNER (1912-1983) achieved a B. S. Degree; a Columbia University M. A. Degree; served in the U. S. Army in WWII, became a coach, teacher and principal at Vicco High School in Vicco, Perry County, Kentucky, Dilce Combs Memorial High School in Jeff, Perry County, Kentucky and Morton Junior High School in Lexington, Fayette County, Kentucky.

 ENTERED SERVICE FROM: Kentucky.